7 free things to do in Alicante, a sunny city in southern Spain.

 Every worthwhile attraction in Alicante is within walking distance, so you never need to take public transport or have a rental car.

 AND most of the best things to do in Alicante are free!

-In my experience, I was able to climb two mountains, explore a castle, nap on the beach, meander through adorable local neighborhoods, walk along the pier, visit all the famous churches, and still have time to get ice cream TWICE.
+I was able to climb two mountains, explore a castle, swim in the ocean, meander through adorable local neighborhoods, walk along the pier, visit all the famous churches, and still have time to get ice cream TWICE.

 And I barely spent more than 10 Euros.